Compare Providers

 Pricing and Business Model

 AVILOO: Approximately £35 per test.
 Straightforward, predictable per-test pricing.
-Annual license fee with no upfront hardware cost (the AVILOO Box remains AVILOO property).
+Annual license fee with no specialist equipment to buy (the AVILOO Box is included with your rental).

 Generational: Variable pricing, typically per-test.